pulumi/terraform-provider-aws/website/docs/r/db_proxy.html.markdown

 * `role_arn` - (Required) The Amazon Resource Name (ARN) of the IAM role that the proxy uses to access secrets in AWS Secrets Manager.
 * `vpc_security_group_ids` - (Optional) One or more VPC security group IDs to associate with the new proxy.
 * `vpc_subnet_ids` - (Required) One or more VPC subnet IDs to associate with the new proxy.
-* `tags` - (Optional) A mapping of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A mapping of tags to assign to the resource. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 `auth` blocks support the following: